mark-watson/hy-lisp-python-book/manuscript/webapps.md

 {{ session['name'] }}
 ~~~~~~~~

-In a web app you can access to session using:
+In a web app you can access the session using:

 {lang="hylang",linenos=off}
 ~~~~~~~~